Japanese cruiser Isuzu: Early career

 Isuzu was laid down on 10 August 1920, launched on 29 October 1921 and completed at the Uraga Dock Company on 15 August 1923.
+On 10 June, 1923 while conducting speed trials she sunk a fishing boat in a collision.
 From August to December 1928, she was under the command of Captain Isoroku Yamamoto, and from November 1929 to December 1930 under the command of Captain Shirō Takasu.

 Shortly after completion, Isuzu was assigned to patrol duty on the Yangtze River.
 As the war situation with China continued to deteriorate, Isuzu was sent to patrol the coasts of central China, and to cover landings of Japanese troops in southern China.
 From December 1936 to December 1937, Isuzu was commanded by Captain Tamon Yamaguchi.